UPDATED: This article was originally published on 31 October 2018 and updated on 11 April 2022.

 “I’ve been lucky enough to see a wolf up close with the naked eye, but it was a rare sighting.
 And by close, I mean about 30 metres away.
 I once had a guide show me a wolf four miles away.
 Four miles!”

-What’s it like seeing a wolf in the wild?
+What is it like seeing a wolf in the wild in Yellowstone?

 “Seeing a wolf in the wild is like looking through a window into the past, before civilisation had tamed the majority of the North American continent.
 There’s no animal that embodies the spirit of the American wilderness more than a grey wolf.
 Wolves were the apex predator that civilisation replaced across North America and Europe; they were almost driven to extinction in the USA in the early 1900s, and have only recently started recovering their numbers.
 Wolves were reintroduced into Yellowstone in the mid-90s, which has led not only to the resurgence of wolf populations in the park, but an increase in beaver colonies as well.